-As per section 53(5) of Regulation 941 practitioners must clearly note the intended purpose of the sealed document's engineering content:
+As per Subsection (4) of Section 53 practitioners must clearly note the intended purpose of the sealed document's engineering content:

-(5) The practitioner shall ensure that the intended purpose of the engineering content of the engineering document is clearly stated on or in the document.
+(4) A practitioner who seals an engineering document shall ensure that the intended purpose of the document's engineering content is clearly stated on the document.

-Failing to indicate the purpose of the engineering document would therefore constitute professional misconduct on the part of the practitioner under section 72(2)(g) of Regulation 941.
+Failing to indicate the purpose of the engineering document would therefore constitute professional misconduct on the part of the practitioner under 72(2)(g) of O.Reg.
+941.

 The level of detail applicable to the engineering content of a document may depend considerably on the purpose for which the document is intended to be used.
 The document stated intended purpose can make the difference between whether the document's preparation includes the practice of engineering.
 Without a stated purpose, an engineering document might be used for an unintended purpose, which could be a serious risk to the public.
-A document not sealed (either as a result of being "draft" or for some other reason that it is not an "engineering document") should also indicate the reason why the content is not intended to be relied upon, as this establishes not only why the document is not required to be sealed, but also why the document should not be relied upon as if it were sealed.
+Documents not sealed as a result of being "draft" or other reason why they don't meet the threshold of "engineering document" should also indicate the reason why the content is not intended to be relied upon, as this establishes not only why the document is not required to be sealed, but also why the document should not be relied upon as if it were sealed.
 Adding a purpose to an unsealed document helps prevent misuse and protects the engineer.

-Furthermore, the stated purpose of a document could include limitations, and a scope of the engineering work for which the practitioner is assuming professional responsibility.
+Furthermore, the stated purpose of a document could include limitations, and a scope of the engineering work for which the practitioner is assuming responsibility.

-7.2 One practitioner assumes professional responsibility
+7.2 One practitioner assumes responsibility

-When a single practitioner assumes responsibility for the engineering work in a document, this practitioner must seal the document.
+When a single practitioner assumed responsibility for the engineering work in a document, this practitioner must seal the document.

-7.3 Multiple practitioners assume professional responsibility
+7.3 Multiple practitioners assume responsibility

 For an engineering document covering work done by multiple practitioners each practitioner taking responsibility for a specific part of the document must seal it.
-Furthermore, each practitioner must indicate what area of the work they are responsible for, as per section 53(6) of Regulation 941:
+Furthermore, each practitioner must indicate what area of the work they are responsible for, as per Subsection (5) of Section 53:

-(6) If clause (2) (b) applies, the practitioner shall ensure that the engineering document clearly indicates the portion of the document's engineering content for which the practitioner assumes responsibility, including by way of suitable text located in the immediate vicinity of the practitioner's seal.
+(5) Where a practitioner seals a document in which they are assuming responsibility for only a portion of the document's engineering content, the practitioner shall ensure the document clearly indicates for what portion of the document's engineering content the practitioner is assuming responsibility, and such indication shall include suitable text in the immediate vicinity of the practitioner's seal.